daviskauffmann/undermountain/README.md

 make build_libtcod
 ```

-I am on Windows using MSYS2, so that is the only development platform supported for building libtcod at this time.
+I am on Windows using MSYS2, so that is the only development platform supported for building libtcod for this project at this time.
 If the above command doesn't work, you can go into `extern/libtcod` and build it yourself for your platform.
 The Makefile paths will then most likely need to be updated in order to properly link the library and copy the dll to `bin`.

+If you're on Linux, you could build and install libtcod from source and it will most likely work, but this is untested.

 ### Build